divyadhimaan/lld-playground/concepts/design-patterns/factory.md

 - The exact type of object to be created isn't known until runtime.
 - Object creation logic is **complex**, **repetitive**, or **needs encapsulation**.
--You want to follow the Open/Closed Principle, open for extension, closed for modification.
+- You want to follow the Open/Closed Principle, open for extension, closed for modification.

 ## Real world analogy

-- Think of a pizza restaurant kitchen.
+- Think of a notification desk in a company that must send messages to users.
-- When you order a pizza, you don't go into the kitchen and make it yourself.
+- Initially, the desk only sends emails, so it prepares and sends them directly.
-- You simply tell the chef what type of pizza you want (Margherita, Pepperoni, Veggie), and the kitchen factory produces the specific pizza for you.
+- As new channels appear (SMS, Push, Slack, WhatsApp), the desk becomes overloaded creating each type manually.
-- The kitchen knows all the recipes and ingredients needed - you just specify the type, and the factory handles the complex creation process.
+- Instead of the desk handling creation, a Notification Factory produces the correct notification object for each channel.

 ## Problem Solved